-Many of us that work in the music industry are freelancers; we move from project to project for different clients working on a broad spectrum of different things.
+Many of us that work in the music industry are freelancers.
+We move from project to project for different clients working on a broad spectrum of different things.
 Like all freelancers, one of the main challenges we face is marketing our services.
-Whether you are a session musician, songwriter, producer or any other role in the business, finding clients who need the service you provide is arguably the biggest part of the job and one that can often be quite difficult.
-This is where Fiverr.com comes in.
+You may be either a session musician, songwriter, producer or any other role in the business.
+So finding clients who need the service you provide is arguably the biggest part of the job.
+It can often be quite difficult.
+This is where Fiverr comes in.

-In this article, we’ll take a deep dive into the Fiverr website, look at how Fiverr works and explain how to make money on Fiverr as a musician.
+In this article, we’ll take a deep dive into the Fiverr website.
+Also, look at how Fiverr works and explain how to make money on Fiverr as a musician.

 Stay tuned for everything you need to know about this money making platform!